Acinetobacter species can be separated into two groups on the basis of their susceptibility to ampicillin and cephalexin.

 - The annular radius of the zone of inhibition is < 6 mm (usually 0 mm) around nalidixic acid 30 μg and ≥ 6 mm around ciprofloxacin 2.5 μg

-5.5.11.
-Azithromycin 15 µg disc for the testing of Salmonella typhi and other Salmonella species isolated from blood culture.
+5.5.9.
+Azithromycin 15 µg disc for the testing of Salmonella enterica subsp. enterica serovar Typhi (Salmonella Typhi) and other Salmonella species isolated from blood culture.

-Salmonella typhi and other Salmonella species isolated from blood culture have been calibrated in the CDS using an azithromycin 15 µg disc.
-The Australian Antibiotic Guidelines recommend azithromycin as the treatment of choice for Salmonella typhi.
-Although it is surprisingly high we have tentatively accepted a susceptible breakpoint of 16 mg/L as this is based on clinical outcome and in vitro testing reported in the literature15,16.
+Salmonella Typhi and other Salmonella species isolated from blood culture have been calibrated in the CDS using an azithromycin 15 µg disc.
+The Australian Antibiotic Guidelines recommend azithromycin as the treatment of choice for Salmonella Typhi.
+Although it is surprisingly high we have tentatively accepted a susceptible breakpoint of 16 mg/L as this is based on clinical outcome and in vitro testing reported in the literature19,20.
 The cut off of the annular radius for susceptible strains is 4 mm.
-The acceptable range obtained with E. coli NCTC 10418 is 5.4 – 7.0 mm.
+The acceptable range obtained with Escherichia coli ATCC 25922 is 4.7 – 7.2 mm.

-Salmonellae are facultative intracellular pathogens.
-Gentamicin has been shown to be ineffective in killing intracellular Salmonella17.
+Salmonella are facultative intracellular pathogens.
+Gentamicin has been shown to be ineffective in killing intracellular Salmonella21.
+Do not report gentamicin for Salmonella.

-This antibiotic has been calibrated for the CDS for use in uncomplicated urinary tract infections using a fosfomycin/trometamol 200µg disc (Oxoid, FOT 200, CT0758).
+This antibiotic has been calibrated for the CDS for use in uncomplicated urinary tract infections using a fosfomycin/trometamol 200µg disc (Oxoid, FOT 200, CT0758B).
 It is emphasised that this antibiotic has not been calibrated for systemic use and it is best regarded as a urinary antiseptic.
 Enterobacteriaceae are tested on Sensitest agar.
-When there is a double zone of confluent growth, the measurement of the annular radius is performedon the inner zone.
+When there is a double zone of confluent growth, the measurement of the annular radius is performed on the inner zone.

 MIC of susceptible strains ≤ 32 mg/L